StarCrossPortal/bug-hunting-101/LEVEL_2/exercise_7/README.md

 third_party/blink/renderer/modules/webgl/webgl_rendering_context_base.cc

+tips: Not all delete operation set `var` null.
+In some cases we need save the destoried var for next step.

+The bug is in the last quarter of the source code.

 ### Do it
 Do this exercise by yourself, when you have some idea, you can compare your answer with me.
 If you find my answer have something wrong, please tell me.